101 - Rose:

 111 - Boom Town:

 Jack naturally assumes leadership when they find out about the Slitheen.
 And The Doctor just stands there looking at him.
-And I soo can see Eleven reacting the same way!
-And also, I just love how this part unfolds.
-It's so typical that two male characters start bickering over who's in charge, and it's a bit overused.
-So I loove the way the Doctor reacts here.
+I can see the eleventh Doctor reacting the same way!
+I love how this part goes.
+It's so typical that two male characters would start bickering over who's in charge, and it's a bit overused.
+So I love the way the Doctor reacts here.
 First, "Oi, who's in charge?" and then just "What he said, nice plan!"
-In that way he gets the point accross that he's the leader, but still acnowledges that Jack did a good job.
+In that way he gets the point across that he's the leader, but still acknowledges that Jack did a good job.
 Well done!
 Makes for more interesting characters, and better TV.

 113 - The parting of the ways: